S2E/s2e-old/docs/UsingS2EGet.rst

 Running s2eget
 ==============

-First, boot the VM in S2E version of QEMU in non-S2E mode.
-Copy s2eget tool into the guest over SSH (or any other method).
+First, boot the VM in the S2E version of QEMU in non-S2E mode.
+Copy the s2eget tool into the guest over SSH (or any other method).
 Then run the tool, for example, as follows::